AMRBY/statisticair/README.md

-Project name:
+Project name: STATISTICAIR
-STATISTICAIR
-Introduction:
-STATISTICAIR is a web application to Display, Analyze and Measure Airspace Performance.
+Introduction: STATISTICAIR is a web application to Display, Analyze and Measure Airspace Performance.
-Installation:
+Installation: Install python3 mysql-server on Linux
 Usage:
-Licensing:
+Licensing: Opensource
-OPENSOURCE